johnmcmahon/bf-ui/UseCases/ShorelineDetection1.md

 The file is the [Detected Shorelines](#detected-shorelines) GeoJSON.

 #### Function: Collect Centroid
-We need to pick a single point for each shoreline.
+We need to pick a single point for each scene.
-Extremely large shorelines will have lower accuracy as you move away from the centroid.
+Large scenes will have lower tide accuracy as you move away from the centroid.

 #### Information Exchange: Get Tide
 ###### Request